Convolutional neural networks for fluid flow analysis: toward effective metamodeling and low-dimensionalization: Results and Discussion

 \subsubsection{Size of the filter for the convolutional operation}

-One of the biggest feature of CNN is the filter operation which can extract key spatial structures of the input data to establish a relationship between input and output data.
-Because the size of filter directly relates to the number of weights inside CNN, we can easily expect that an appropriate choice for the filter size can lead to an improvement in estimation ability.
-It is no exception for fluid mechanics applications --- in fact, Fukami et al. \citep{FFT2019a} utilized a customized CNN, which contains multiple sizes of filters, for fluid flow super-resolution analysis and reported its great ability in handling turbulence compared to a CNN with single type of filter size.
-Otherwise, \citet{LY2019} also capitalized on a CNN which includes multiple size of filters for the construction of surrogate modeling for high-fidelity simulation.
-Despite that a size of the filter plays a crucial role in the CNN-based modeling, the dependence on the filter size for fluid flow data has not been investigated clearly yet.
+One of the \fg{most advantageous} features of CNN is the filter operation which can extract key spatial structures of the input data to establish a relationship between \fg{the} input and output data.
+Because the size of the filter directly relates to the number of weights inside CNN, we can easily expect that an appropriate choice for the filter size can lead to an improvement in estimation ability. \fg{This feature is advantageous also in} fluid mechanics applications --- in fact, Fukami et al.~\cite{FFT2019a} utilized a customized CNN, which contains multiple sizes of filters, for fluid flow super-resolution analysis and reported its great ability in handling turbulence compared to a CNN with a single type of filter size.
+Otherwise, Lee and You~\cite{LY2019} also capitalized on a CNN which includes multiple sizes of filters for the construction of surrogate modeling for high-fidelity simulation.
+Despite that the size of the filter plays a crucial role in CNN-based modeling, the dependence on the filter size for fluid flow data has not been investigated clearly yet.
 Here, we consider five sizes of filter $H=\{3,5,7,9,11\}$ and investigate its influence on the ability of CNN-AE.
-For this investigation, the training data is generated at $Re_0=80.4$, and the number of latent vector is set to be 1024.
+For this investigation, the training data \fg{are} generated at $Re_0=80.4$, and the size of the latent vector is set to be 1024.